winitzki/scall/tutorial/programming_dhall.md

 Similarly to the least fixpoints for type constructors, we start with a pattern bifunctor `F` and define a type constructor `G` by applying an existential quantifier to the second type parameter of `F`.
 So, `G a` is equal to `GFix (F a)`.

-The resulting type constructor `G` will have a single type parameter, and will be a functor.
+The resulting type constructor `G` will have a single type parameter and will be a functor.
 Here is a function that computes a `Functor` evidence for `G`:
 ```dhall
 let bifunctorGFix